DhiaReza/LearnASP.NET/Bookstore MVC/Readme.md

 ✅ *End of Milestone:* Admin/Staff can add/manage books.

 Between Milestone :
-change tempdata on manageaccount and controller according to action.
-Red for delete, blue for info etc create details page for book
+create details page for book

 ## 🟠 **Milestone 4 – Catalog & Search** Future